Technical and Further Education Bill 2016-17

 Commons remaining stages (Report stage and Third Reading)

 Both the Report stage and Third Reading of the Bill took place on Monday 9 January 2017.
-The Bill passed its Third Reading without a division and now progresses to the House of Lords.
+The Bill passed Third Reading without a division and progressed to the House of Lords.